-Companies with available capital often pour additional resources to expand their marketing channels and teams.
+Companies with available capital often pour additional resources into expanding their marketing channels and teams.
 Capital and talent are key inputs to a growing global organization.
 But in my experience consulting to growing B2B software companies, there comes a point where the results do not justify feeding an ever-growing marketing budget.
-Someone in company leadership realizes that the marketing department is oversized and underperforming.?
+Someone in company leadership realizes that the marketing department is oversized and underperforming.

 Here are some ways that I have seen this happen: